wayne-cipher/Supply-Chain-Dashboard/README.md

 - Power Query
 - Data validation to ensure integrity.
 ## Key Findings
-The findings have been divided into four categories to prived clear snapshot for the stakeholders.
+The findings have been divided into four categories to provide a clear snapshot for the stakeholders.
 ![](sc_dashboard.png)
 #### Key Metrics/ KPIs
 - Total Revenue: $2.3M, showing overall sales performance.